dsasko/strapi-provider-upload-imagekit/README.md

 });
 ```

-For a more detailed and updated documentation on upload providers, please visit [The official documentation](https://strapi.io/documentation/v3.x/plugins/upload.html#using-a-provider)
+For a more detailed and updated documentation on upload providers, please visit [the official documentation](https://strapi.io/documentation/v3.x/plugins/upload.html#using-a-provider).

 ## Resources